 Southpaw starter Sean Henn (1981) doubled the April 23 Yankee birthday fraternity when he started in and lost three games for the 2005 Yanks.
 With his minor league career derailed a few years back by arm surgery, the Yanks hoped the young lefty would take his place as a future moundman in the Bronx as he assumed a bullpen spot in 2007.
 But the 2-2 record with a 7-plus era sealed his fate, and the Padres grabbed him in May 2008 when the Yanks dropped from the 40-man roster.
 Sean pitched in 24 games for San Diego, Minnesota, and Baltimore in 2008 and 2009, then reappeared in Flushing in 2013, where he pitched four games for the Mets.

 The 2011 season brought a new entrant, if not a new player to mlb, to the Yankee April 23 birthday list.
 Outfielder Andruw Jones (1977) got off to a good start as the Yanks’ fourth outfielder, with a home run in his first pinstriped at bat.
 Andruw had a long career as a phenom defender and home run hitter in Atlanta, one that got started with a record-setting two-home-run game by the youngest player to achieve that feat against the Yanks in the 1996 World Series.
-Andruw continues as a fourth outfielder and DH in 2012.
+Andruw continued as a fourth outfielder and DH in 2012.
 His (quite respectable) numbers over two years in New York ended up as 27 home runs with 67 rbi’s.